Drury, Moustakas rally Reds over D-backs 5-4 – KION546

 CONGRATULATIONS

-Okey’s single up the middle was the first hit of his major-league career.
+Chris Okey’s single up the middle in the fifth inning was the first hit of his major-league career.
 The catcher, a second-round pick from Clemson in 2016, was recalled last week to replace Tyler Stephenson, who broke his thumb.

 TRAINER’S ROOM